RickWeng/O-KEEFFE-Color/README.md

 ![twoshells](https://github.com/RickWeng/OKeeffeColor/blob/master/Two-Shells.jpg)

 ## Acknowledgement
 There are many R color palettes availablel, which makes life much easier.
 This package was inspired by [RColorBrewer](https://github.com/cran/RColorBrewer) and [wesanderson](https://github.com/karthik/wesanderson).
+Example figures were modified from [from Data to Viz](https://www.data-to-viz.com).